-VSU police officers lock, unlock, and check all university buildings and other properties daily.
-Many of the buildings on campus are controlled by access card reader restricted access.
-Many campus facilities, buildings, and parking areas are under 24-hour video surveillance.
-Key issuance is based on employment status and rules and regulations of the University Key Shop.
+VSU police officers are responsible for checking university buildings and other properties daily.
+Campus buildings are controlled by access card reader restricted access.
+Plant Operations schedules the opening and closing of buildings (via electronic locking systems) based on the needs of the faculty and special events.
+Many campus facilities, buildings and parking areas are under 24-hour video surveillance.
+Key issuance is based on employment status and the rules and regulations of the University Key Shop.

 The main campus is not a gated community and during business hours many areas are open to the public.
-Many cultural and athletic events are held in the University facilities which are open to the public.
-Other facilities such as the bookstore and library are likewise open to the public.
+Cultural and athletic events are held in the University facilities which are open to the public along with other facilities such as the bookstore and library.